first season, second chapter

 2023 Spring, Walong 瓦竜, ancient trees

-Bohetang: right in the core of the floral area
+Bohetang: right at the core of the floral area

 Tianmenshan: in the north of the floral area

-Gaoshan: at the highest entrance of the floral area, close to the honey one
+Gaoshan: at the highest entrance of the floral area, close to the honey zone

 Yiwu: the pure Yiwu-wei, the Yiwu taste of the honey area